hyperledger-archives/indy-sdk/docs/configuration.md

 * `sdk_to_remote_verkey` - pairwise Verkey for Agent

 ### Logging
-Libindy provides two options for Logger initialization:
+libVCX provides two options for Logger initialization:

 * `vcx_set_default_logger` API function sets default logger implementation.
 Rust `env_logger` is used as a default logging library.
 This is a simple logger which writes to stdout (can be configured via `RUST_LOG` environment variable).